zoquero/opsd/README.md

 # Summary

-Tool to generate monitoring and documentation of a Project (defined in an Excel file) and its resources, usefull in datacenter operations.
+**Operations Descriptor** is a tool to generate monitoring and documentation of a Project (defined in an Excel file) and its resources, usefull in datacenter operations.

 Angel Galindo Muñoz ( zoquero@gmail.com ), November of 2018